shubhamstrength/ReduxToolkitWithVitest/README.md

 # ReduxToolkitWithVitest
-This repo contains boiler plate code with redux toolkit and test setup using vitest and bundling with vite.
+This repo contains boiler plate code with redux toolkit setup.
+Test setup uses vitest.
+Bundling is done with vite.

+For installing packages:
+yarn start

+For running app:
+yarn dev

+For running tests:
+yarn test